bilalakhdan133/Sales_Perfomance_Analysis_Project/README.md

 # Sales_Perfomance_Analysis_Project
 In this project I did some data exploration and analysis using twelve months of sales data compiled between January 2019 to December 2019 answering several questions regarding the sales performance.
-I use Python for data cleaning and trasnformation, SQL for data analysis, and lastly Tableau further data visualization.
+I use Python for data cleaning and transformation, SQL for data analysis, and lastly Tableau for data visualization.

 ## Dashboard Preview
 Here is the final dashboard preview, you can find the full dashboard [here](https://public.tableau.com/views/SalesPerfomanceAnalysis_16364520828390/SalesPerfomanceAnalysis?:language=en-US&:display_count=n&:origin=viz_share_link).